chingu-voyages/moonshot-chingu-quiz/README.md

 If you wish to work without Docker, the project requires Node (we recommend >= 15.0.0) and Postgres (>= 13.0.0).

-After cloning this repository, make sure Postgres is running.
+After forking, then cloning this repository, make sure Postgres is running.
 Create a database for local use and adjust the `.env.local` file to match your credentials.
 Afterwards, run

 `npm install`